UEFA Cup Trivia

 Consecutive Participations

-The record number of consecutive participations in the UEFA Cup is 14, an ongoing series by FC Brugge; all teams to play at least 5 consecutive seasons (including eliminations in the qualifying rounds of the tournament proper):
+The record number of consecutive participations in the UEFA Cup is 20, set by FC Brugge; all teams to play at least 5 consecutive seasons (including eliminations in the qualifying rounds of the tournament proper; all numbers up to and including the 2019/20 season):

 10 CSKA Sofia (1998/99-2007/08)